smacke/pressure-softbody/README.md

 ![](softbody.gif)

 Note: The original code was written in Java while I was in high school and is included for the sake of completeness.
 Back then I didn't know what I was doing (nor do I now), which is the reason for the single source file, default package, magic numbers, and generally awful code.
-I cleaned it up a little since then, but not by much.
-Still, it is nice in that it's self-contained for anybody looking for a terrible example of Java multithreading to manually update AWT components.
+The processing port (which is what runs in the browser if you click the link above) is marginally cleaner.

 License
 =======